markruddy/markruddy.github.io/_pages/stage-5e.md

 <figure class="align-centre">
   <a href="{{ site.url }}{{ site.baseurl }}/assets/images/geo-science/ois-plot.png"><img src="{{ site.url }}{{ site.baseurl }}/assets/images/geo-science/ois-plot.png" alt="Late Quaternary oxygen isotope curve."></a>
   <figcaption>Marine oxygen isotope curve for the last 430 thousand years (kyr).
-Data from <a href="http://www.lorraine-lisiecki.com/stack.html" target="_blank">Lisiecki and Raymo (2005).</a> Author: Mark Ruddy, 2017.</figcaption>
+Data from <a href="http://www.lorraine-lisiecki.com/stack.html" target="_blank">Lisiecki and Raymo (2005).</a> Author: Mark Ruddy, 2017.
+Download this plot <a href="{{ site.url }}{{ site.baseurl }}"> </a> here</figcaption>
 </figure>

-Stage 5e was warmer that one we're currently in - stage 1, AKA the Holocene[^temp-fn] - and an interesting biogeographic story exists for island Britain during MIS 5e.
+MIS stage 5e appears to have been a warmer interglacial that one we're currently in - stage 1, AKA the Holocene[^temp-fn] - and an interesting biogeographic story exists for island Britain during this period.
 Conditions then were warm enough to allow present-day African animals like hippos, elephants and lions to colonise [London](http://london-nerc-dtp.org/2016/02/10/a-past-paradise-in-central-london/) and even reach as far north as [northern England](https://doi.pangaea.de/10.1594/PANGAEA.64382).
 There were no humans in Britain in MIS 5e (as far as we know), and no evidence for horses either.
 Globally, sea-levels were a few metres higher than historical records and ice-sheets were smaller <a href="#sources">(Brown, 2011)</a>.

-There's discussion about how useful MIS 5e is as a model for climate in a post-anthropogenic global warming world <a href="#sources">(Brown, 2011)</a>.
-That all seems academic now.
-There's little chance we will limit warming to below 2&deg;C.
+In a post-anthropogenic global warming world MIS 5e could serve as a model for how the Earth system responds to higher temperatures <a href="#sources">(Brown, 2011)</a>, for instance [sea-level change](http://science.sciencemag.org/content/355/6322/276).
+There's little chance we will limit warming to [below 1.5&deg;C](https://www.carbonbrief.org/analysis-only-five-years-left-before-one-point-five-c-budget-is-blown), so learning from past climates can give us insights into how to prepare for what's to come in the future.

 [^stage3-fn]: What about stage 3?
 Well, that doesn't count as an interglacial as it was too cold but for historical reasons was labelled as one - *sigh*.

-[^temp-fn]: At least up until the onset of human interference with the climate system following the industrial revolution in the 18th century.
+[^temp-fn]: At least up until the onset of human interference with the climate system following the industrial revolution in the 18<sup>th</sup> century.